YaManicKill/pokemontrades/README.md

 # pokemontrades
-A bunch of miscellaneous stuff for reddit.com/r/pokemontrades
+Repository containing scripts used for reddit.com/r/pokemontrades

-Not very much here, but I will do more in a bit.

-##Folders
-* greasemonkey
+##greasemonkey

-Some scrips for greasemonkey for the subreddit.
+Some greasemonkey scripts for the subreddit.